AP English Language

 “Politics and the English Language” by George Orwell

-Political Speeches: “I Have a Dream” by Martin Luther King, “The Gettysburg Address” by Abraham Lincoln, “Choices and Change” by Barbara Bush, and “The Strenuous Life” by Theodore Roosevelt
+Political Speeches: “I Have a Dream” by Martin Luther King, “The Gettysburg Address” by Abraham Lincoln, “Choices and Change” by Barbara Bush, and “We Shall Fight on the Beaches” by Winston Churchill

 Religious Speeches: “The Genuine Article” by Alistair Begg, “The Wounds of Jesus” by C.C.
 Lovelace, “Self Denial the Test of Religious Earnestness by John Henry Newman, and “Hell” by D.L.
 Moody